 Calling second and third year FASS students!

 Have you ever wanted to have a candid conversation with one of your professors?
 Are you interested in asking them about their career path, experiences, or simply what it’s like to be an academic?
-Perhaps you’d like to get some advice for your own personal ambitions?
+Perhaps you’d like to get some advice on your own personal ambitions?

 Well now is your chance!